What You Need to Know About COVID-19

 Yes!
 We encourage individuals to use virtual care wherever possible.
 Virtual care is available 24 hours a day, 7 days a week at eCommunity.com/virtual care.
 We are also extending a virtual care coupon to get your first visit for $20 with code HOME20.

-I am experiencing symptoms, but I'm not sure if I need to be tested.
+I am experiencing symptoms.
 What do I do?

 If you are worried that may have acquired the COVID-19 coronavirus, we want to quickly direct you to the most appropriate care and prevent the spread of the virus.
 Instead of driving to your doctor's office or other site of care, please immediately call 317-621-5500 if you're in the Indianapolis area, call 765-298-4240 in Anderson, and 765-776-3990 in Kokomo for guidance on next steps.
 We'll give you important information to ensure you get the best care possible before coming to an outpatient location.